-First, the squash.
-We grew some nice butternut squash this year.
-Last summer we didn't get too many (remember last year's garden with many pumpkins but few squash?), so I just cut the few I had in half lengthwise and baked them in the oven in a little bit of water.
-This year, though, we grew quite a few, so I was able to freeze a bunch.
+Have you ever wondered how to freeze squash?
+In past years, we didn’t grow enough extra produce to freeze, but this year, we grew a lot of nice butternut squash.
+Last summer we didn’t get too many (remember last year’s garden with many pumpkins but few squash?), so I just cut the few I had in half lengthwise and baked them in the oven in a little bit of water.
+This year, though, we grew enough squash to freeze a lot of it.

 Here are the steps I followed:

 First, cut off the top and bottom of the squash (so that the squash can sit on its end) and peel it.
 I used my regular vegetable peeler.
 It worked, even though the outside peel of the squash is a little tough.

 Next, cut the squash into roughly one inch chunks, removing seeds as you go.

 Place the chunks onto a baking sheet lined with parchment paper or wax paper and freeze for a few hours.
 (Make sure the pieces don’t touch or they will freeze together.)

 Store the chunks in a freezer bag or other freezer safe container.
 (Be sure to date the bag.)